-In a new University honor, three outstanding faculty have earned the Excellence in Research & Publication Award for their significant contributions advancing knowledge, technique or expression in their professional fields.
+In a new University honor, three outstanding faculty have earned the Excellence in Research & Publication Award for their significant contributions to advancing knowledge, technique, or expression in their professional fields.
 The 2021 recipients are Dr. Elias Chahine, professor of pharmacy practice; Dr. David Smith, professor of management; and Dr. Chris Hickey, assistant professor of biology.

-Professor Dr. David Compton, fellow for research in the sciences, organized the awards, and an ad hoc committee from the Office of Academic Research reviewed the nominees and selected recipients.
+Professor Dr. David Compton, the fellow for research in the sciences, organized the awards, and an ad hoc committee from the Office of Academic Research reviewed the nominees and selected recipients.
 Provost Dr. E. Randolph Richards and Associate Provost Dr. Nathan Lane presented the recipients with engraved glass crystal plaques.
 Future recipients will be recognized at Honors Day and the provost’s welcome speech for the fall semester.

 Scholarly research is considered an integral part of the mission of the University, said Lane.
-The University’s commitment to exceptional teaching includes fostering an excitement for the process of discovery, he added.
+The University’s commitment to exceptional teaching includes fostering excitement for the process of discovery, he added.

 “Regardless of their academic discipline and spheres of interests, these individuals have something essential in common — they love their jobs and do their best to serve the academic community,” Lane said.
 “Through the research process, each has sought to contribute to the advancement of society.
 Thus, these fine members of our academic community are truly the role models for those who follow.”

-Chahine, who also serves as a clinical pharmacy specialist at Wellington Regional Medical Center, has had more than 90 articles published on topics such as infectious diseases, antimicrobial stewardship, immunizations, geriatrics, pharmacy education, global pharmacy and medical missions.
+Chahine, who also serves as a clinical pharmacy specialist at Wellington Regional Medical Center, has had more than 90 articles published on topics such as infectious diseases, antimicrobial stewardship, immunizations, geriatrics, pharmacy education, global pharmacy, and medical missions.
 He has written seven book chapters on infectious diseases and immunizations.

-Chahine received several teaching, practice and service awards including: ASCP Armon Neel Senior Care Pharmacist Award, ACCP Education Award, Parata Systems/Pharmacy Times Next-Generation Health-System Pharmacist of the Year Award and ACCP Infectious Diseases Practice and Research Network Clinical Practice Award.
+Chahine received several teaching, practice, and service awards including ASCP Armon Neel Senior Care Pharmacist Award, ACCP Education Award, Parata Systems/Pharmacy Times Next-Generation Health-System Pharmacist of the Year Award, and ACCP Infectious Diseases Practice and Research Network Clinical Practice Award.

 Chahine’s current research from the Lloyd L. Gregory School of Pharmacy involves the areas of infectious diseases, “cultural competency when dealing with patient care” and faculty self-advocacy.
 His work in infectious diseases includes HIV and also antimicrobial stewardship.
 This includes “taking care of antibiotics so we can preserve their efficacy,” he said.